pinax-network/substreams-solana/README.md

 # Solana: `Substreams`

-`SPL` & `Native` tokens for Solana blockchains.
+Substreams for tracking native, SPL and SPL-2022 tokens for Solana blockchains.

-> Ethereum, Base, BSC, Polygon, ArbitrumOne, Optimism, etc..

 ## Supported by Sinks